Tertiary Student Finance Scheme - Publicly-funded Programmes (TSFS)

 Debts of family members are not deductible from the total value of family assets.

-• After that, the level of financial assistance calculated from the income test will be adjusted based on the Net Asset Value per Family Member of the family by applying the corresponding discount factor of the asset group shown in the "Sliding Scale of Asset Value for Discounting Financial Assistance".
+• After that, the level of financial assistance calculated from the income test will be adjusted based on the Net Asset Value per Family Member of the applicant's family by applying the corresponding discount factor of the asset group shown in the "Sliding Scale of Asset Value for Discounting Financial Assistance".